ajmd17/ace-lang/docs/syntax.md

 'move left', 2.5 => player
 ```

-The functionality of actions is still being worked out.
+Although these examples to work, the details of actions is still being worked out.

 #### Generators